-21. Are there any other materials available to assist candidates in preparing to write the examination?

-CDR publishes two study guides; Study Guide for the Registration Examination for Dietitians and Study Guide for the Registration Examination for Dietetic Technicians.
+20. Are there any materials available to assist candidates in preparing to write the examination?
+CDR publishes two study guides: Study Guide for the Registration Examination for Dietitians and Study Guide for the Registration Examination for Dietetic Technicians.
 Both study guides include a comprehensive study outline, list of references and a practice examination.
-A practice examination is provided in both hard copy and online versions.
-The online version has been designed to simulate the actual computerized examination.
+The practice examination has been designed to simulate the actual examination.
+The study guides are available at: www.cdrnet.org/study.

-CDR does not endorse any particular preparation program or offering, but does encourage prospective credentialed practitioners to use a variety of resources that reflect their learning styles and needs.
+CDR does not endorse any particular preparation program or offering but does encourage prospective credentialed practitioners to use a variety of resources that reflect their learning styles and needs.
 Purchasing a certification preparation product is NOT required and CDR does not guarantee that an individual will pass based on the purchase of a certification preparation product.